 In my clinical practice I have been struck by the frequency with which neither parent of an autistic spectrum child presents with an autistic spectrum disorder, and yet one parent does appear to be significantly narcissistic with difficulties empathizing with others and digesting others’ perspectives.

 Narcissism as the next-to-the-last stop on the train to the autistic spectrum disorders.

 Many spouses in my couples therapy practice express relief when they hear my speculation that narcissism may be a milder version of what with increased severity would become Aspergers--and with even more self-absorption and difficulty taking in others’ perspectives would be labeled autism.

 If narcissistic personality disorder tendencies stem from neuro-biological deficits and/or brain anomalies that cause difficulties with empathy, then it becomes easier to empathize with rather than become angry at an emotionally-deaf loved one.

 I look forward to reading what neuroscience research finds in the way of biological clues as to why narcissism and Apspergers seem linked.

 Meanwhile if you know of research suggesting why the line that departs out from normal social and emotional intelligences toward autistic self-isolation, please share links to these studies by writing in the Comments section below.

 Denver clinical psychologist Susan Heitler, PhD has an interactive web-based marriage skills program at PowerOfTwoMarriage.com.
-The program is based on her books teaching the secrets to successful marriage: The Power of Two and The Power of Two Workbook.
+The program is based on her books teaching the secrets to successful collaborative relationships and marriage: The Power of Two and The Power of Two Workbook.